tcltk/tcl/doc/dev/value-history.md

-In practice though, it has been expected that where interpretation of a string element value as a member of a charset matters, the ASCII encoding is presumed for the bytes values 1..127.
-This is in agreement with the representation of C string literals in all compilers, and it anchors the character definitions that are important to the syntax of Tcl itself.
+In practice though, it has been expected that where interpretation of a string element value as a member of a charset matters, the ASCII encoding is presumed for the byte values 1..127.
+This is in agreement with the representation of C string literals in all C compilers, and it anchors the character definitions that are important to the syntax of Tcl itself.
 For instance, the newline character that terminates a command in a script is the byte value 0x0A .
-No command purporting to accept and evaluate script values as argument would be free to choose something else.
+No command purporting to accept and evaluate an argument as a Tcl script would be free to choose something else.
 The handling of byte values 128..255 showed more variation among commands that took any particular note of them.
 Tcl provided built-in commands __format__ and __scan__, as well as the backslash encoding forms of